tidy-MN/More-accessible/README.md

 ## Charts

-Add `fig-alt` as a code chunk option like below:
+You can add alt text to a chart or another visual produced by a code chunk by adding  `fig-alt:` to the options for that code chunk.

 ```` markdown
 ```{r}